- Curriculum and pedagogy across the school years

 - effects of stress and trauma on learning

 - socio-cultural and psycho-social theories of learning

 Dr Alison Willis’s career has spanned multiple levels of education – primary, middle and secondary schools, and undergraduate and postgraduate courses at a tertiary level.
 She has experience in educational leadership, working with teams of teachers on curriculum, and as a coach in pedagogy.
-Alison’s experience also encompasses an international dimension as she has had input into the International Projects Group’s ALAF programmes for teachers from Indonesia, West Papua Indonesia, and Uganda.
+Alison’s experience also encompasses an international dimension as she has had input into the International Projects Group’s ALAF programs for teachers from Indonesia, West Papua Indonesia, and Uganda.

 Research and practice have both had strong influences on Alison’s interest in socio-cultural and psychological learning theories.
 Alison is an engaging presenter, and has had numerous opportunities to share her research findings and insights into the human trait of learning in professional and community forums.